 In table 2, we compare the milk processors in terms of the coverage of their milk price contract offerings between 2011 and 2017.
 We outline the initial starting date of the first fixed milk price contract offered by each milk processor.
 A large proportion of Glanbia suppliers are located in two NUTS 3 regions (Mid-East and South-East).
-North Cork covers a small area in the South-West region, while Kerry group covers a large proportion of the South-West regions.
+North Cork covers a small area in the South-West region, while Kerry group covers a large proportion of the South-West and Mid-West regions.
 Arrabawn, Aurivo, LacPatrick and Lakeland are the dominant processors in the Border, West, North-West, Mid-West and Midlands NUTS 3 regions and these processors introduced fixed price contracts somewhat later in 2016 and 2017.
 This suggests that there is a close connection between the availability of fixed milk price contracts and the processor collection area in which a farm is located.

 The permitted maximum share of production varies between milk processors with Glanbia, Kerry, LacPatrick and Carbery permitting a maximum of 20 per cent of production in most or all of their contracts to date.
 The maximum share permitted in any one contract has tended to be lower for the cases of Arrabawn, Aurivo and Dairygold.
 There are significant differences in the number of contracts offered by each milk processor over time with Glanbia having nine active schemes during this time.
 Centenary Thurles has offered the same contract conditions as Glanbia since 2015.
-Most other processors offered one or two different contracts at any one time, there is the scope for some farms to allocate over one third of their production into fixed milk price contracts.
+Most other processors offered one or two different contract offerings during the period up to the end of 2017.
+As farms may be participating in multiple fixed price contracts at any one time, there is the scope for some farms to allocate over one third of their production into fixed milk price contracts.
 This situation is plausible for farms supplying Glanbia where there is significant overlap in the timing of fixed milk price offerings.